PeterPerhac/blog/_posts/2017-05-20-conditionals.md

 This lifts the boolean condition `exit` into the `Future` context using `.pure` syntax. `pure` method is defined on the `Applicative` type class and if we import `cats.syntax.applicative._` we can lift _any_ value into an effect `F`, provided there is an instance of `Applicative[F]` available in the implicit scope.

-We can make further use of the Cats library to enrich any `Future[Boolean]` (indeed, a boolean in any monadic context) with the `ifM` method. `ifM` is added by the import of `cats.syntax.flatMap._` and allows for flatMapping different expressions, depending on what's in the box (i.e. the boolean value in the context, on which we added the `ifM` etension method).
+We can make further use of the Cats library to enrich any `Future[Boolean]` (indeed, a boolean in any monadic context) with the `ifM` method. `ifM` is introduced by the import of `cats.syntax.flatMap._` and allows for flatMapping different expressions, depending on what's in the box (i.e. the boolean value in the context, on which we added the `ifM` etension method).

 Just like `flatMap` takes a function `A => F[B]`, `ifM` takes **two** functions of this shape, but only flatMaps _one of them_.
 The first paramter to `ifM` is called `ifTrue` and the second one is `ifFalse` and which one gets flatmapped is obvious.
 I made the conditional service call in the `ifTrue` part, leaving the `ifFalse` as a successfully completed `Future` of `Unit`.

-Then I thought I would much rather have the same line written like this:
+But when I slept on it and re-visited the line the next day, I thought I would much rather have it written like this:

 {% highlight scala %}
   _ <- keystore.cache(INELIGIBILITY_REASON, question.name) onlyIf exit